This post may contain affiliate links. Please read our disclosure policy.

 Usually, corn on the cob in this area isn’t really ready until July.
 Ready being, sweet, juicy and tender and not at all resembling the corn we feed to livestock.
 But I went down to the farm anyway to grab a few ears and, boy, are they right.
 This year’s corn season has so much promise just based on my first few ears.

 So, if you’re lucky enough to have a farm within a few miles that already has fabulous corn….OR your local supermarket has ears of corn piled to the rafters, I have the fastest way to get it on the table with the tastiest results ever.
-This Instant Pot Corn on the Cob is the BEST way to cook corn on the cob….hands down.
+This Instant Pot Corn on the Cob is one of the best ways to cook corn on the cob, hands down.
+Don’t have an instant pot?
+Make this buttery Corn on the cob.

 Overhead shot of corn on the cob in the husks.